PhobGCC/PhobGCC-doc/For_Users/Phob_Extras_Guide.md

 This is a guide to enabling Extras, community-created features that require to be manually enabled in the PhobGCC firmware.

+# Prerequisites

+* The ability to flash the PhobGCC firmware normally by following the [Phob Programming Guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Programming_Guide.md).

-# Toggling and Configuring Extras
+# Preface about Toggling and Configuring Extras

 When enabling an Extra, it must be assigned to one of 4 directional configuration inputs to toggle the feature and and configure its settings.
 The two button combination that are used to toggle and configure Extras are:

-* Toggle: A + B + Sticks Pointed Up/Down/Left/Right
+* Toggle: A + B + Both Sticks Pointed Up/Down/Left/Right
-* Configure: A + Dpad + Sticks Pointed Up/Down/Left/Right
+* Configure: A + Dpad + Both Sticks Pointed Up/Down/Left/Right

-For configuration, each Dpad direction can be used to configure the Extra, but it's up to each Extra's implementation to determine how it uses each direction of the Dpad.
+For configuration, each dpad direction can be used to configure the Extra, but it's up to each Extra's implementation to determine how it uses each direction of the Dpad.
 Please refere to the documentation of the Extra you wish to enable to see how to configure it (if the Extra uses configuration).

-# Prerequisites

-* The ability to flash the PhobGCC firmware normally by following the [Phob Programming Guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Programming_Guide.md).

 # Enabling Extras